-Once we have summarised the key points in an easy-to-read initial report, we can arrange a telephone consultation to review them, and to discuss your goals and constraints in more depth.
-That way, we can identify which strategies could best help you build your business.
+Once we have summarised the key points in an easy-to-read initial report, we can discuss your goals and constraints in more depth to identify which strategies could best help you build your business.

-That may be as simple as setting up some systems to give you more useful stats to work with going forward, or you may be inspired to expand your marketing into areas you may not have considered before.
+That may be as simple as setting up systems to give you more useful stats to work with going forward, or you may be inspired to expand your marketing into areas you may not have considered before.
 Different audiences focus on different marketing channels, so using the right channels for your target market is critical.

 You can then decide whether or not to implement the suggested strategies, or to examine some of them in more detail.
 At the very least though, you’ll know what you didn’t know.
 That’s better than being in the dark.
 Smarter marketing is more cost-effective marketing — and that increases profits.

-My goal is to help smaller UK businesses benefit from smarter digital marketing — being better informed is just a starting-point.
-So I offer this initial review and consultation for just £300.
+My goal is to help smaller UK businesses benefit from smarter digital marketing.
+That starts with being better informed.
+So here’s how this works:

 - Book a short, free phone consultation here.